Killing Joke: Reunion of the original line-up and death of Geordie Walker (2008–present)

 In March 2022 the band released a new EP, Lord of Chaos, their first new material in seven years.

 Geordie Walker died in Prague on 25 November 2023, aged 64, after suffering a stroke.

+Paul Ferguson has subsequently created a new band, Light of Eternity.

 Style and influences

 The band called their sound "tension music".
 Co-founder Ferguson described it as "the sound of the earth vomiting.
 I'm never quite sure whether to be offended by the question of 'are we punk' or not, because, I loved punk music, but we weren't.
 And I think our influences were beyond punk.
 Obviously before punk, there was Led Zeppelin, Black Sabbath and there was Yes even and King Crimson, and those had all influenced me as a player, and the other guys would say other things, but I'm sure they were all part of their history as well".

 Coleman's "menacing" vocal style and "terrifying growl" have been compared to Motörhead's Lemmy.
 In the first part of their career, Coleman also played synth while singing, adding electronic atonal sounds to create a disturbing atmosphere.

 Walker's guitar style is metallic and cold.
 Walker stated that "the guitar should convey some sort of emotion".
-He cited Siouxsie and the Banshees's original guitarist John McKay who "came out with these chord structures that I found very refreshing".
+He cited Siouxsie and the Banshees's original guitarist John McKay, who "came out with these chord structures that I found very refreshing".
 According to critic Simon Reynolds, Walker took Keith Levene's guitar sound from PiL to another, almost inhuman and extreme level.
 Ferguson's tribal drum style has been compared to early Siouxsie and the Banshees.
 Coleman had stated in early 1980 that Ferguson listened to the Banshees.

-The band experimented on an industrial metal influenced sound on Pandemonium, and it continued on their late albums.
+The band experimented with an industrial metal-influenced sound on Pandemonium, and it continued on their later albums.